Follow a graphic in a scene view

 You may need to adjust the heading, pitch, and roll properties on your symbol to make sure its initial appearance is correct.

-The following example creates a graphics overlay with the appropriate scene properties, adds a single point graphic to it, and then adds it to the scene view.
+You can create a graphics overlay with the appropriate scene properties, add a single point graphic to it, and then add it to a scene view.
 The graphic

-plane is now ready to follow in the scene.
+plane would then be ready to follow in the scene.

 // create a new simple renderer and apply the scene properties that use the corresponding graphic attribute names SimpleRenderer graphicsRenderer = new SimpleRenderer(); graphicsRenderer.getSceneProperties().setHeadingExpression("[Heading]"); graphicsRenderer.getSceneProperties().setPitchExpression("[Pitch]"); graphicsRenderer.getSceneProperties().setRollExpression("[Roll]"); // create a new graphics overlay, define absolute placement of graphics, and apply the renderer GraphicsOverlay followGraphicsOverlay = new GraphicsOverlay(); followGraphicsOverlay.getSceneProperties().setSurfacePlacement(SurfacePlacement.ABSOLUTE); followGraphicsOverlay.setRenderer(graphicsRenderer); // create a plane graphic to track Point startPoint = new Point(-117.00, 31.50, 2000, SpatialReferences.getWgs84()); Graphic planeGraphic = new Graphic(startPoint, planeSymbol); planeGraphic.getAttributes().put("Heading", 270.0); planeGraphic.getAttributes().put("Pitch", 45.0); planeGraphic.getAttributes().put("Roll", 12.0); // add the graphic to the overlay followGraphicsOverlay.getGraphics().add(planeGraphic); // add the graphics overlay to the scene view sceneView.getGraphicsOverlays().add(followGraphicsOverlay);